Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/flutter/index.md

 ### Arrays in user properties

-Arrays can be used as user properties.
+You can use arrays as user properties.
 You can directly set arrays or use append to generate an array.

 ```dart
 const colors = ["rose", "gold"];